sthagen/python-nocat/README.md

 ## Install

-Not yet on the cheese shop, but when this is done, a simple `pip install nocat` should be sufficient.
+Not yet on the cheese shop, but when this is done, a simple `pipx install nocat` or `python -m pip install nocat` should be sufficient.

 ## Development